MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-10-deployment-posters.md

 ## Deploy Windows 10 with Autopilot

 The Windows Autopilot poster is two pages in portrait mode (11x17).
 Click the image below to view a PDF in your browser.

-You can also download this poster in [PDF](https://github.com/MicrosoftDocs/windows-docs/raw/public/windows/deployment/media/Windows10AutopilotFlowchart.pdf) or [Visio](https://github.com/MicrosoftDocs/windows-docs/raw/public/windows/deployment/media/Windows10Autopilotflowchart.vsdx) format.
+[//]: # (This content is commented out temporarily.
+You can also download this poster in [PDF](https://github.com/MicrosoftDocs/windows-docs/raw/public/windows/deployment/media/Windows10AutopilotFlowchart.pdf) or [Visio](https://github.com/MicrosoftDocs/windows-docs/raw/public/windows/deployment/media/Windows10Autopilotflowchart.vsdx) format.)

 [![Deploy Windows 10 with Autopilot](./media/windows10-autopilot-flowchart.png)](./media/Windows10AutopilotFlowchart.pdf)

 ## Deploy Windows 10 with System Center Configuration Manager

 The Configuration Manager poster is one page in landscape mode (17x11).
 Click the image below to view a PDF in your browser.

-You can also download this poster in [PDF](https://github.com/MicrosoftDocs/windows-docs/raw/public/windows/deployment/media/Windows10DeploymentConfigManager.pdf) or [Visio](https://github.com/MicrosoftDocs/windows-docs/raw/public/windows/deployment/media/Windows10DeploymentConfigManager.vsdx) format.
+[//]: # (This content is commented out temporarily.
+You can also download this poster in [PDF](https://github.com/MicrosoftDocs/windows-docs/raw/public/windows/deployment/media/Windows10DeploymentConfigManager.pdf) or [Visio](https://github.com/MicrosoftDocs/windows-docs/raw/public/windows/deployment/media/Windows10DeploymentConfigManager.vsdx) format.)

 [![Deploy Windows 10 with Configuration Manager](./media/windows10-deployment-config-manager.png)](./media/Windows10DeploymentConfigManager.pdf)